NicklasAhlberg/AutopilotTool/README.md

 .Version 1.0.2.2<br>
 It is now possible to use a custom logo.
 Place "logo.png" in the same directory as the .exe<br>
 Recommended logo size: 210x110 px

-If you have been working with Windows Autopilot you know that manual upload of the hardware hash is a repetitive and time consuming task.

-**This tool will make your life easier by…**<br>
-*- Install the necessary PowerShell modules*<br>
-*- Connect to the tenant (MFA is supported)*<br>
-*- Import the hardware hash.csv-file to the tenant*<br>
-*- Initiate a sync*

-…. directly from the autopilot device!

-No more need to struggle to manually get, move and import the csv-file from another device.
-All you need to do is run the tool (Shift+F10 when you get to pick your keyboard layout), start Autopilot Tool and sign in to Azure (when you get prompted) with an administrative user.
-This works well with MFA!

 **Instructions**<br>
 1. Put "Autopilot Tool.exe", "Logo.png" and "config.txt" in same directory on either a USB-stick or on a network location<br>